Music

 Credits 3

-Principles of pronunciation and articulation for sung and spoken French and German through the use of the International Phonetic Alphabet (IPA).
+This course teaches the principles of pronunciation and articulation for sung and spoken French and German using the International Phonetic Alphabet (IPA).
 Emphasis is placed upon correct articulation, stress and inflection for singing of each language.

 MU 161: Piano Proficiency I